badiaamakhlouf/DS_ML_InterviewBank/pages/data_visualization_and_eda.md

       - Box Plot: Visualizes the median, quartiles, and potential outliers.
       - Density Plot: Smooths out the histogram into a continuous curve. `distplot`

 - **Univariate Analysis for Categorical Variables:**

    - **Descriptive Statistics:**
       - Frequency Distribution: count values of each category.
       - Mode: most frequently occurring category.
       - Proportions/Percentages: relative frequency of each category.
    - **Visualization:**
       - Bar Chart: displays the frequency or proportion of each category.
       - Pie Chart: shows the proportion of each category as slices of a pie.

 ### Q- How to perform Bivariate analysis for Numerical-numerical, Categorical-Categorical, and Numerical-Categorical variables?

-### Q- What else we can perform in EDA ?
-Here are more analysis to perform during EDA phase:
-- Data frame dimension `df.shape`
-- Data frame columns: `df.columns`
-- Count values: `df['SaleCondition'].value_counts().to_frame()`
-- Data sampling: sometimes, it is required to perform over/undersampling in case we have Imbalanced datasets
-- Data Grouping using groupby : df_group=df[['YearRemodAdd','SalePrice']].groupby(by=['YearRemodAdd']).max()
-- Data filtering :
-    - `df_filter =df[df.column>200000]`
-    - `df_filter =df[(df.column1>150000) & (df.column2==2008)]`
-    - `df_filter =df[(df.column1>2011) | (df.column2==2008)]`
-- Data analysis:
+- **Numerical-Numerical Analysis:**
-    - Univariate Analysis : `distplot` and `histplot`
-    - Bivariate Analysis `pairplot`, `FacetGrid`, `jointplot` etc.
-    - Multivariate Analysis: correlation matrix or heatmap

-Notes:
-- Multivariate analysis involves analyzing the relationship between three or more variables.
-We can use scatter matrix plots to visualize the relationship between each pair of features, along with the distribution of each feature.
+  - Scatter Plot to visualizes the relationship between two numerical variables and to identify patterns, trends, and potential correlations.
+  - Correlation Coefficient to measure the strength and direction of the linear relationship between two variables.
+Pearson's correlation coefficient is commonly used.
-- Bivariate analysis involves analyzing the relationship between two variables.
-We can use scatter plots to visualize the relationship between each pair of feature.
+  - Sometimes a Linear Regression is used to model the relationship between two variables and to provide insights into the nature and strength of the relationship.

+- **Categorical-Categorical Analysis:**
+  - Contingency Table: displays the frequency distribution of two categorical variables and helps in understanding the joint distribution. `pd.crosstab(data['Category1'], data['Category2'])`
+  - Chi-Square Test of Independence to tests whether there is a significant association between two categorical variables. `chi2, p, dof, expected = chi2_contingency(contingency_table)`
+  - Stacked Bar Chart to visualizes the relationship by stacking bars for each category combination.

+- **Numerical-Categorical Analysis:**
+  - Box Plot to visualizes the distribution of a numerical variable across different categories and helps identify differences in central tendency and variability.
+  - Violin Plot which is similar to a box plot but also shows the density of the data at different values.
+  - ANOVA (Analysis of Variance) to test whether there are significant differences between the means of different categories.

 ### Q- Mention the two kinds of target variables for predictive modeling.